Keyboard shortcuts

 Rationale:

 This hierarchy prevents circular dependencies and maintains clear authority chains.
-An RFC that references an ADR inverts the hierarchy — the ADR becomes the authority, which defeats the purpose of having RFCs as constitutional law.
+An RFC that links to an ADR or Work Item in refs or [[...]] inverts the dependency direction — lower layers become authorities over the specification.

 Since: v1.0.1